Year 6 reading list for children aged 10-11

 Fruit and Nutcase by Jean Ure

-A story, told in diary entries, of Mandy’s unpredictable life and crazy parents.
+A story, told in diary entries, of Mandy’s unpredictable life and unusual parents.
 Mandy has so many things to worry about she starts to wonder if she’s going mad.
 A lively choice to read and model for classes studying autobiographies in year six, this book will appeal to children who enjoy high-interest, funny, and shorter texts.

 Family